False Alarm

 Michael Jackson acquires the rights to more than 250 Beatles' songs, outbidding Paul McCartney and Yoko Ono on 14th August to secure the ATV Music Publishing catalogue.

-54 passengers are killed on 22nd August when an engine explodes on a Boeing 737 aircraft taking off at Manchester Airport.
+53 passengers and two members of the flight crew are killed on 22nd August when an engine explodes on a British Airtours Boeing 737 aircraft taking off at Manchester Airport.

 On 11th September 150 people are killed in head-on train crash in Portugal.

-Fashion designer Laura Ashley dies after a fall on 17th September.
+Fashion designer Laura Ashley dies after a fall on 17th September, aged 60.

 Mexico City is hit by a massive earthquake on 19th September.